philip-papasavvas/src/README.md

 [![GitHub license](https://img.shields.io/badge/License-MIT-brightgreen.svg?style=flat-square)](https://github.com/VivekPa/AIAlpha/blob/master/LICENSE)
 [![PRs](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A mixutre of different (small projects), focused on:
+- daily email (the [CrossFit](http://www.crossfit.com) Workout of the Day (WOD)) using web scraping and pulling a random quote from a MongoDB Atlas database
 - technical analysis of security price data
-- daily email using web scraping and calling data from a database
 - portfolio optimisation
 - stationarity (a stochastic process where the unconditional joint probability distribution does not change when shifted in time)

 ## Contents
 - [Prerequisities](#prerequisites)